wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

     annotations across multiple facets (#3305), and not using aesthetic mappings when drawing ribbons with `geom_ribbon()` (#3318).

+    !end-bullet!

 !end-bullets-12!

 ## New features

 !begin-bullets-13!

+-   !begin-bullet!
--   This release includes a range of internal changes that speeds up plot generation.
+    This release includes a range of internal changes that speeds up plot generation.
 None of the changes are user facing and will not break any code, but in general ggplot2 should feel much faster.
 The changes includes, but are not limited to:

     !begin-bullets-14!
+    -   !begin-bullet!
-    -   Caching ascent and descent dimensions of text to avoid recalculating it for every title.
+        Caching ascent and descent dimensions of text to avoid recalculating it for every title.

+        !end-bullet!
+    -   !begin-bullet!
-    -   Using a faster data.frame constructor as well as faster indexing into data.frames
+        Using a faster data.frame constructor as well as faster indexing into data.frames

+        !end-bullet!
+    -   !begin-bullet!
-    -   Removing the plyr dependency, replacing plyr functions with faster equivalents.
+        Removing the plyr dependency, replacing plyr functions with faster equivalents.

+        !end-bullet!

     !end-bullets-14!
+    !end-bullet!
+-   !begin-bullet!

--   `geom_polygon()` can now draw polygons with holes using the new `subgroup` aesthetic.
+    `geom_polygon()` can now draw polygons with holes using the new `subgroup` aesthetic.
 This functionality requires R 3.6.0 (@thomasp85, #3128)

+    !end-bullet!
+-   !begin-bullet!
--   Aesthetic mappings now accept functions that return `NULL` (@yutannihilation, #2997).
+    Aesthetic mappings now accept functions that return `NULL` (@yutannihilation, #2997).

+    !end-bullet!
+-   !begin-bullet!
--   `stat_function()` now accepts rlang/purrr style anonymous functions
-    for the `fun` parameter (@dkahle, #3159).
+    `stat_function()` now accepts rlang/purrr style anonymous functions for the `fun` parameter (@dkahle, #3159).

+    !end-bullet!
+-   !begin-bullet!
--   `geom_rug()` gains an "outside" option to allow for moving the rug tassels to outside the plot area (@njtierney, #3085) and a `length` option to allow for changing the length of the rug lines (@daniel-wells, #3109).
+    `geom_rug()` gains an "outside" option to allow for moving the rug tassels to outside the plot area (@njtierney, #3085) and a `length` option to allow for changing the length of the rug lines (@daniel-wells, #3109).

+    !end-bullet!
+-   !begin-bullet!
--   All geoms now take a `key_glyph` paramter that allows users to customize how legend keys are drawn (@clauswilke, #3145).
+    All geoms now take a `key_glyph` paramter that allows users to customize how legend keys are drawn (@clauswilke, #3145).
 In addition, a new key glyph `timeseries` is provided to draw nice legends for time series (@mitchelloharawild, #3145).

+    !end-bullet!

 !end-bullets-13!